 Have you heard the phrase “Have you tried turning it off and on again?”
 It’s a popular phrase because it’s so often the solution to technical problems that don’t appear to have any underlying issue.
 Uninstalling and reinstalling AdBlock is the browser extension equivalent of “turning it off and on again.”
 It resolves a surprising number of issues, especially with unblocked ads.
 If you’re having trouble with ads even after trying all of our troubleshooting steps, you might want to give AdBlock a fresh install.
 Follow these steps for uninstalling and reinstalling AdBlock.

-A window will pop up that says “Click the ad, and I’ll walk you through blocking it.”
-A blue highlight will also follow your cursor as you move it around the page.
-When it highlights what you want blocked, click it.
+- A dialog box will appear as a blue highlight follows your cursor around the page.
+When the blue highlights what you want blocked, click it.

-3. If the ad isn't completely gone or the page doesn't look right, use the slider to adjust the highlighted area.
-(In most cases the slider only needs to be adjusted slightly, if at all.)
-When you’re happy, click Looks good.
+- If the ad is successfully blocked, go to step 4.
+If it isn't completely gone or the page doesn't look right, use the slider to adjust the highlighted area.
+Be careful; blocking too much can break a page.

-4. Click Block it!
-(Advanced users, feel free to use the Edit button and tweak the filter rule further.)
+- If everything looks good and you want to the hidden item to remain hidden, click Confirm.
+(Advanced users, feel free to use the Edit button and tweak the filter rule to your heart's content.)

 If the suggestions above haven't helped, then the ad may have simply slipped through the filter lists.
 Our filter lists are maintained by each filter list’s authors; we do not maintain the filter lists.
 Unfortunately that means we can’t fix filter lists that aren’t working properly in most cases.
 The best thing to do is to report the ad to the list authors so that they can update their filter list and block it for everyone.
 The more reports they receive about a troublesome ad or website, the more likely they are to resolve the issue quickly.